 This product is sterile when packaged.
-To prevent contamination, care should be taken to avoid touching the dropper tip to eyelids or to any other surface.
-The use of this dropper bottle by more than one person may spread infection.
+To prevent contamination, care should be taken to avoid touching dropper tip to eyelids or to any other surface.
+The use of this dispenser by more than one person may spread infection.
 Keep bottle tightly closed when not in use.
 Protect from light.
 Sulfonamide solutions darken on prolonged standing and exposure to heat and light.
 Do not use if solution has darkened.
 Yellowing does not affect activity.
-Keep out of reach of children.
+Keep out of the reach of children.

 Prednisolone has been reported to be noncarcinogenic.
-Long-term animal studies for carcinogenic potential have not been performed with sulfacetamide.
+Long-term animal studies for carcinogenic potential have not been performed with prednisolone or sulfacetamide.

-One author detected chromosomal nondisjunction in the yeast Saccharomyces cerevisia following application of sulfacetamide sodium.
-The significance of this finding to topical ophthalmic use of sulfacetamide sodium in the human is unknown.
+One author detected chromosomal nondisjunction in the yeast Saccharomyces cerevisiae following application of sulfacetamide sodium.
+The significance of this finding to the topical ophthalmic use of sulfacetamide sodium in the human is unknown.

 Mutagenic studies with prednisolone have been negative.
 Studies on reproduction and fertility have not been performed with sulfacetamide.
 A long-term chronic toxicity study in dogs showed that high oral doses of prednisolone prevented estrus.
 A decrease in fertility was seen in male and female rats that were mated following oral dosing with another glucocorticosteroid.

-Pregnancy Category C: Animal reproduction studies have not been conducted with sulfacetamide sodium.
 Prednisolone has been shown to be teratogenic in rabbits, hamsters, and mice.
 In mice, prednisolone has been shown to be teratogenic when given in doses 1 to 10 times the human ocular dose.
 Dexamethasone, hydrocortisone and prednisolone were ocularly applied to both eyes of pregnant mice five times per day on days 10 through 13 of gestation.
 A significant increase in the incidence of cleft palate was observed in the fetuses of the treated mice.
-There are no adequate well-controlled studies in pregnant women dosed with corticosteroids.
+There are no adequate, well-controlled studies in pregnant women dosed with corticosteroids.

-Adverse reactions have occurred with corticosteroid/antibacterial combination drugs which can be attributed to the corticosteroid component, the antibacterial component, or the combination.
+Adverse reactions have occurred with corticosteroid/anti-infective combination drugs which can be attributed to the corticosteroid component, the anti-infective component, or the combination.
 Exact incidence figures are not available since no denominator of treated patients is available.

-Reactions occurring most often from the presence of the antibacterial ingredient are allergic sensitizations.
-Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias (See WARNINGS).
+Reactions occurring most often from the presence of the anti-infective ingredient are allergic sensitizations.
+Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias (see WARNINGS).

 Sulfacetamide sodium may cause local irritation.